Champion Charlie Brown!"

 - Wraparound Background: Used in the bus sequences.

 - Written Sound Effect: When Lucy shows Charlie Brown a slideshow of his flaws, she somehow captured the word "POW" on the slide showing his lack of style.

 - Yank the Dog's Chain: Happens three times.
 Most of the things Charlie Brown tries, he fails utterly at — but there are three occasions when he thinks he might make it.

 - The first time is when the movie continues the Running Gag from the strip of Lucy goading him into kicking a football but yanking the ball away from him at the last second.
 This time she has a bonus surprise; she set up a video camera to record the ordeal and shows him his failure in slow motion while delivering a "The Reason You Suck" Speech.

 - The second time is the movie's climax, when Charlie Brown has managed to become one of the two finalists in the spelling bee, and after having managed to spell a whole lot of difficult words right, gets a really easy one — "beagle."
-Which he has forgotten how to spell.
+Which he has forgotten how to spell, despite owning a beagle.